yogeshjoga/fakeStoreApi/README.md

 we are using the Third party API that is FakeStoreApi.com for more details you can visit documentation.

-#### PreRequsites
+#### PreRequsites Some of Not Required But better to Know for Easy to understand and implement

 1. Java 1.8

+   * Collections
+   * Genrics
+   * OOP's
+   * Stream API
+   * Exception Handling
+   * Date and Time from 1.8v
+   * Comparator and Comparable custom sorting
+   * Lambda Expressions
-2. SQL Commands and Querying
+2. SQL

-3. SQL Schema Design
+   * SQL Schema Design
+   * Commands and Querying
-4. SQL Cardinality
+   * SQL Cardinality
-5. LLD (Low-Level Design)
+3. LLD (Low-Level Design)

    * Cardinality
    * Design Patterns
    * UML Designs and Class Design
-6. HLD (High-Level Design)
+4. HLD (High-Level Design)

    * RDBMS
    * NoSQL Databases